fabriziogiordano/policy/terms-of-service.md

 - Exploits minors;
 - Depicts unlawful acts or extreme violence;
 - Depicts animal cruelty or extreme violence towards animals;
-- Promotes fraudulent schemes, multi level marketing (MLM) schemes, get rich quick schemes, gambling, cash gifting, work from home businesses, or any other dubious money-making ventures; or
+- Promotes fraudulent or dubious business schemes; or
 - Violates any law.

 All videos you submit must also comply with the [Vimeo Guidelines](/help/guidelines), which are incorporated into this Agreement.